kylefox1/Quartz-Test/content/_index.md

 - [Notes](./Garden-1/DGov_Score-DAO_Index-2021_0921-V0.1.md)

-Will this lead to a [decentralized, polycentric system of legitimacy](https://samoburja.com/intellectual-legitimacy/)?
+Will this lead to a [decentralized, polycentric, democratic system of legitimacy](https://samoburja.com/intellectual-legitimacy/)?